vercel/next.js/docs/faq.md

 </details>

 <details>
-  <summary>What syntactic features are transpiled?
+  <summary>What syntactic features are compiled?
 How do I change them?</summary>
   <p>We track V8.
-Since V8 has wide support for ES6 and async and await, we transpile those.
-Since V8 doesn’t support class decorators, we don’t transpile those.</p>
+Since V8 has wide support for ES6 and async and await, we compile those.
+Since V8 doesn’t support class decorators, we don’t compile those.</p>

   <p>See the documentation about <a href="/docs/advanced-features/customizing-babel-config.md">customizing babel config</a> for more information.</p>
 </details>